 Section 1

 This portion of the contract holds all agent and brokerage information, including phone numbers, email addresses, and license numbers.
-If your real estate agent represents both sides of the agreement, the box for dual agency must be checked.
+If your real estate agent represents both parties to the agreement, the dual agency box must be checked.
 Please make sure you understand what dual agency is before agreeing to it.

 Section 2

 This portion discusses the electronic communication of the contract.
 All notices, demands, changes, or anything related to the agreement must be in writing.
-Both parties agree to electronic documents and signatures, which will be treated as originals. (if the boxes are checked) They both agree that they consent to the use of electronic records, the transmission of these documents, and the use of digital signatures.
+Both parties agree to electronic documents and signatures, which will be treated as originals. (if the boxes are checked) They both agree to the use of electronic records, the transmission of these documents, and the use of digital signatures.
 This also includes any addenda, amendments, and notices of this contract.
+This allows communication with the agent using the email address listed on the contract.

-This does NOT allow the buyer’s agent to communicate directly with the seller and vice versa.
+This does NOT allow the buyer’s agent to communicate directly with the seller, nor does it allow the seller’s agent to communicate directly with the buyer.

 Section 3